Project area: Hyderabad, Telangana state, South India

 - Between 2006 and 2014, the tele-helpline received 52.000 calls, with up to 20 calls a day.
 TDF supported the helpline until 2017 when BHUMIKA Women’s Collective managed to successfully raise funds from an Indian agency, assuring the long-term sustainability of the helpline.

-- Since 2016, TDF helps to finance the Support Centre in Karimnagar.
-In the first six months of 2018, 93 women sought help there.
-279 individual counselling sessions, 127 couple sessions and 135 family sessions were held during this time.
+- Since June 2017, TDF helps to finance the Support Centre in Karimnagar.
+During the first six months of 2019, 193 women sought help there.
+345 individual counselling sessions, 214 couple sessions and 382 family sessions were held during this time.
+Since November 2018, TDF further helps financing the Support Centre in Hyderabad although – needs-based - only for the duration of one year.

 Project manager: Kondaveeti Satyavati